-- •He or she fails to arrive at school when directed to attend by the person in control of the students; - •He or she leaves school property without permission of a principal; - •He or she is present on school property but not present at place or class assigned; - •He or she has accumulated more than 3 unexcused/unverified absences per semester; or - •He or she has accumulated more than 12 tardies to school per semester.
+- 1. He or she fails to arrive at school when directed to attend by the parent/guardian of the student; - 2.
+He or she leaves school property without permission of a principal; or - 3.
+He or she is present on school property but not present at place or class assigned; - 4.
+He or she has accumulated more than 10 unexcused/unverified absences per semester; - 5.
+He or she has accumulated more than 12 tardies to school per semester.
 A truant and the parent/guardian of a truant are subject to the administrative procedures, Truancy Court referral, and Court proceedings as established in 14 Del.
-Code, Chapter 27, Subchapter II.
-A parent who is determined to have violated Section 2702 of this title is guilty of an unclassified misdemeanor and the penal- ties are specified in Section 2729 of this title.
+Code, Chapter 27, Sub-chapter II.
+A parent who is determined to have violated Section 2702 of this title is guilty of an unclassified misdemeanor and the penalties are specified in Section 2729 of this title.